Simone Young: Biography and career

 Young was the first female conductor at the Vienna State Opera in 1993.
 She conducted the Sydney Symphony Orchestra when they performed Elena Kats-Chernin's "Deep Sea Dreaming" at the 2000 Summer Olympics opening ceremony in Sydney.
 In November 2005, she was the first female conductor to conduct the Vienna Philharmonic.
 Her discography includes the complete symphonies of Anton Bruckner and the complete Ring Cycle of Richard Wagner, where she was the first female conductor to have recorded either of these cycles.
 She has also recorded the complete cycle of Brahms' symphonies.

 In August 2008, Young appeared as part of the judging panel in the reality TV talent show-themed program Maestro on BBC Two.
 In December 2012, she was voted Limelight magazine's Music Personality of the Year.
+In 2022, Young was that magazine's critic's choice as Australian Artist of the Year.